adrienkaiser/DTIAtlasBuilder/README.md

 If a parameter file fails to open in DTIAtlasBuilder (Parameter file is corrupted), you need to recreate it by loading only the corresponding dataset file and setting your options again.

 ####Contact : akaiser[at]unc[dot]edu

+Slicer extension build status: [Open the dashboard](http://slicer.cdash.org/index.php?project=Slicer4) and search "DTIAtlasBuilder" in the build name using the filters.